Anarchism: Revolutionary and insurrectionary

 In the current era, Italian anarchist Alfredo Bonanno, a proponent of insurrectionary anarchism, has reinstated the debate on violence by rejecting the nonviolence tactic adopted since the late 19th century by Kropotkin and other prominent anarchists afterwards.
 Both Bonanno and the French group The Invisible Committee advocate for small, informal affiliation groups, where each member is responsible for their own actions but works together to bring down oppression using sabotage and other violent means against state, capitalism, and other enemies.
 Members of The Invisible Committee were arrested in 2008 on various charges, terrorism included.

 Overall, contemporary anarchists are much less violent and militant than their ideological ancestors.
 They mostly engage in confronting the police during demonstrations and riots, especially in countries such as Canada, Greece, and Mexico.
-Militant black bloc protest groups are known for clashing with the police; however, anarchists not only clash with state operators, they also engage in the struggle against fascists, racists, and other bigots, taking anti-fascist action and mobilizing to prevent hate rallies from happening.
+Militant black bloc protest groups are known for clashing with the police; however, anarchists not only clash with state operators, they also engage in the struggle against fascists, racists, and other bigots, taking anti-fascist action and mobilising to prevent hate rallies from happening.